 - Application of classroom learning

-- Partnership with the SoBA in the provision of optimal learning experiences for UM students
+- Partnership with the COB in the provision of optimal learning experiences for UM students

 - Opportunity to expand company’s recruitment, supervisory/mentoring, training capabilities

 - Cost-effective, low-risk strategy for attracting high-quality prospective employees